relaybox/relaybox-client-js/README.md

 ## Subscribing to Events

-Now that we've established a connection and joined a room, let's subscribe to an event.
-Events are data packets that are transmitted to other connections listening for them (subscribers).
+Events are data packets transmitted to other connections listening for them (subscribers).
 To subscribe to an event, provide the event name and a handler to process data as it arrives.

-Let's subscribe to the "message" event...

 ```typescript
 await myFirstRoom.subscribe('message', (data) => {